rae004/test-aws-bedrock-agent-sdk/README.md

 Then add the Bedrock Agent ID and Agent Alias ID you want to test to the `.env` file.

 ## run
-> Application must be run on CLI authenticated with AWS credentials
+> The application must be run on CLI authenticated with AWS credentials.
 > Refer to [Authenticating AWS CLI with AWS Identity Center SSO](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).
 ```bash
 pnpm test